Soil & Water - About the Commission

 Billy Kilpatrick

-First Vice President of the N.C.
+President of the N.C.
 Association of Soil & Water Conservation Districts Representative (910) 290-1983 (c) billy.kilpatrick@yahoo.com

-Mr. William "Billy" Kilpatrick is currently serving as the First Vice President of the North Carolina Association of Soil & Water Conservation Districts and as Vice Chairman of the Duplin Soil and Water Conservation District Board of Supervisors.
+Mr. William "Billy" Kilpatrick is currently serving as the Past President of the North Carolina Association of Soil & Water Conservation Districts and as Vice Chairman of the Duplin Soil and Water Conservation District Board of Supervisors.
 Mr. Kilpatrick has served on the Board of Supervisors in Duplin County for the past ten years.
 He previously served as Chairman for the Area 6 Soil and Water Conservation Districts.

 Mr. Kilpatrick is a life-long farmer from a North Carolina Century Farm Family.
 Mr. Kilpatrick grows breeders with Johnson Farms, feeder to finish swine with Smithfield Foods, and grows beef cattle.